How Often Should You Eat? (Is 3 Meals A Day Optimal?)

-This is the final installment of the weight loss series.
-These posts go over simple, yet valuable strategies that you can include into your busy schedule to help kickstart your weight loss.
+Welcome to the fifth and final installment of the WCT series on weight loss.
+These posts go over simple, yet valuable strategies that you can include into your busy schedule to help kickstart your fat burning machinery.

-Part 3, A Superior Form Of Cardio For Weight Loss [The 15 Minute Workout] goes over a superior form of cardio that helps to burn fat in much less time than your traditional treadmill jog.
+- Part 3, The Best Cardio Workout For Weight Loss [The 15 Minute Workout] goes over a superior form of cardio that helps to burn fat in much less time than your traditional treadmill jog.

-Lastly, Part 4, Walking For Weight Loss [The Most Underrated Way To Lose Weight] explains the most underrated form of exercise that you could do every single day to jumpstart your metabolism.
+- Lastly, Part 4, How A Daily Walk Can Help You Lose Weight goes over the most underrated form of exercise that you could do every single day to jumpstart your metabolism.

 Today's post is going to cover